ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 The equation $(1)$ can be also referred as a **population regression line**.
 In other words, we assume that salary of **all** engineers can be perfectly predicted by this equation.

-You can check how different values of intercept and slope affect the line in this interactive demo:
+You can check how different values of intercept and slope affect the line in this [interactive demo](https://phet.colorado.edu/sims/html/graphing-slope-intercept/latest/graphing-slope-intercept_en.html)

-<iframe src="https://phet.colorado.edu/sims/html/graphing-slope-intercept/latest/graphing-slope-intercept_en.html" width="700" height="500" scrolling="no" allowfullscreen></iframe>

 ## General Form